oregon coast

 Elk Creek Big Tree Observation Area

-The second section of particular interest in Rogue River - Siskiyou National Forest is the Big Tree Observation Area located further north on Forest Road 33.
-This place contains the largest Port Orford Cedar tree known.
+The second section of particular interest in Rogue River—Siskiyou National Forest is the Big Tree Observation Area located farther north on Forest Road 33.
+This place contains the largest Port Orford Cedar known.
 To access it, visitors can either hike about 1.5 miles from the Elk Creek Falls area along the Big Tree Trail (#1150) or drive up a logging road to the Observation Area.
-Either way, the place is a must-see for giant tree enthusiasts.
+Either way, it’s a must-see for giant tree enthusiasts.

 IMG_1163-2.jpeg